Frankel Shutout Backstops Boston to 4-0 Win over New York

 • Discuss this story on the Professional Women's Hockey League message board...

-- Frankel Shutout Backstops Boston to 4-0 Win over New York - Boston Fleet
+- Frankel Shutout Backstops Boston to 4-0 Win over New York - New York Sirens

-- Fleet Sign Dempsey to 10-Day Contract, Place Bilka on LTIR - Boston Fleet

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.